ComplexPlatform/KDE-dotfiles/README.md

 - System Settings > Icons, set the icon theme to your theme of choice.

 To remove the titlebar buttons:
-- System Settings > Application Style > Window Decorations > Titlebar Buttons, drag the buttons and drop it down to the list.
+- System Settings > Application Style > Window Decorations > Titlebar Buttons, drag the buttons and drop them down to the list.

 To change the titlebar size:
 - System Settings > Application Style > Window Decorations, click the edit icon on `Breeze`.
 Change button size to whatever you want.